View Inc. (VIEW): Skating on Thin Ice? We Know the Answer

 VIEW’s Market Performance

-VIEW stocks went down by -6.41% for the week, with a monthly drop of -42.75% and a quarterly performance of -67.19%, while its annual performance rate touched -83.69%.
-The volatility ratio for the week stands at 11.40% while the volatility levels for the past 30 days are set at 15.05% for View Inc..
-The simple moving average for the period of the last 20 days is -31.11% for VIEW stocks with a simple moving average of -71.09% for the last 200 days.
+VIEW stocks went up by 57.66% for the week, with a monthly drop of -28.24% and a quarterly performance of -44.76%, while its annual performance rate touched -74.83%.
+The volatility ratio for the week stands at 17.05% while the volatility levels for the past 30 days are set at 16.62% for View Inc..
+The simple moving average for the period of the last 20 days is 11.13% for VIEW stocks with a simple moving average of -56.44% for the last 200 days.

 Analysts’ Opinion of VIEW